cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Share your list in the circle and let others help to complete it.

+**lernOS Canvas:** collect people related to your objective in the building block "My Relationships".
+You can sort them by priority or internal/external if you like.

 **Further Information:**

 * Video [Social Networking In Plain English](https://www.youtube.com/watch?v=6a_KF7TYKVc)